korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_12_Immutable_Unmodifable_Classes/README.md

 that might mirror a data table.
 This class should have the fields shown above.
 _Include getters and setters_ for all fields.
-Data transfer objects generally have both, to support two-way communication with database entities.
+Data transfer objects generally have both to support two-way communication with database entities.
 _Include a constructor_ that takes all fields for ease of use.